Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 19: (W14) Tell the AI: "Please organize the three core principles of GDPR and their impact on businesses into a Markdown table."
+### Lab 19: (W14) Tell the AI: "Please organize the three core principles of GDPR and their impact on businesses into a Markdown table."
-"""
+### Ans.:
 | Core GDPR Principle | Description | Impact on Businesses |
 | :--- | :--- | :--- |
 | **Lawfulness, Fairness, Transparency** | Data processing must be lawful, fair, and transparent to the data subject. | Businesses must clearly state in their privacy policy *why* they collect data and how it is used, in simple language. |